Prakash Karat: Early life and education

+Political career

 Karat returned to India in 1970 and joined Jawaharlal Nehru University, New Delhi.
 He worked as an aide to A.K.
 Gopalan, the legendary communist leader from Kerala and leader of the CPI(M) group in Parliament from 1971 to 1973, while doing his Ph.D. in JNU.
 Karat was one of the founders of the Students Federation of India (SFI), in Jawaharlal Nehru University.
 He was involved with student politics and was elected the third president of the Jawaharlal Nehru University Students' Union.
-He also became the second President of the Students Federation of India between 1974 to 1979.
+He also became the President of the Students Federation of India between 1974 and 1979.
 During this period his associates included N. Ram, later editor of The Hindu daily, the radical women's activist Mythili Sivaraman and, less closely, P. Chidambaram, who later became India's finance minister.
-He worked underground for one and a half years during the Emergency in India in 1975-76.
+He worked underground for one and a half years during the Emergency in India in 1975–76.
 He was arrested twice and spent eight days in prison.

+He was the secretary of the Delhi State Committee of the CPI(M) from 1982 to 1985.
+Karat was elected to the CPI(M) Central Committee in 1985 and became a member of the CPI(M) Politburo in 1992.
+He took over as the CPI(M) general secretary in 2005 at the 18th Congress of the party held in Delhi.
+During his era the Communist Part of India (Marxist) saw a sharp downfall due to his rigid behaviour on party line.

+He was succeeded by Sitaram Yechury in 2015 at the 21st party Congress held in Visakhapatnam.

+After the sudden demise of Sitaram Yechury on 12 September 2024, Karat was chosen as interim coordinator of the Politburo and the Central Committee of CPI(M) on 29 September 2024.

+Lok Sabha Election Results during tenure of Karat as general secretary

 Personal life

 He is married to activist-politician Brinda Karat.
+They got married on 7 November 1975.
+The couple has no children, according to their own wish.